As 2016 draws to a close, here’s a list to inspire your next adventure.

 Halong Bay, Vietnam

 Ever dreamed of setting sail in an enchanted land, one that felt like it was pulled directly from a storybook with monolithic rocks that rose from the sea like mountains of centuries past?
 Where boats feathered their sails to catch the prevailing winds and skirted them along the glassy sea?
 Such a place exists and it’s called Halong Bay Vietnam.
-An incredible site to behold and one that won’t break your bank either!
+An incredible sight to behold and one that won’t break your bank either!

 If any of these destinations appeal to you, consider one of Rustic’s Critical Issues programs designed for students looking for an experience and aspire to make a meaningful impact.